Antondomashnev/jigit/README.md

 * You're going to work on `CNI-1798` first;
 * `git checkout -b CNI-1798`;
-* `jigit` will change the status of `CNI-1798` on JIRA to `In Progress` or whatever you set up as a `work in progress` status :tada;
+* `jigit` will change the status of `CNI-1798` on JIRA to `In Progress` or whatever you set up as a `work in progress` status 🎉;
 * Suddenly you have to switch to the higher priority `CNI-1799`;
 * `git checkout -b CNI-1799`;
 * `jigit` will ask you for a new status for `CNI-1798`, which I suppose a kind of `To Do`, and update status of `CNI-1799`;

 And you can jump between branches as much as you want, but you will never ever have the wrong status for you JIRA issue :rocket.
-You are happy, a project manager is happy - the world becomes a bit better :smile.
+You are 😀, a project manager is 😀 - the world becomes a bit better 🙌

 ### Example